TokenMarketNet/smart-contracts/docs/source/chain.rst

 Default configuration
 =====================

-The default configuration set in the packge distribution is in ``populus.json`` file.
-It is as
+The default configuration set in the packge distribution is in `populus.json <https://github.com/TokenMarketNet/ico/blob/master/populus.json>`_ file.

+Edit this file for your own node IP addresses and ports.

+The default configuration is

 * ``http://127.0.0.1:8545`` is mainnet JSON-RPC, `populus.json` network sa `mainnet`